vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 ## Example: Audit backups

-The other big benefit to the structured API is it's (relatively) easy to program against.
+The other big benefit to the structured API is that it's (relatively) easy to program against.
 You can import the gRPC client definition and then write well-typed code to fulfill more advanced automation needs you might have.
 (You can also generate a client for your language of choice, say, Ruby or C++ and so on, but you don't want an example in those languages from me, I promise).